briancavalier/ambient/README.md

 ### Environment

-An envrionment is an object containing a set of resources.
+An environment is a set of resources.
 The resources can be anything: app configuration, a logger, a database API, a remote service API.

 _TODO: Add example_